 - The Beach Episode of Mai-Otome shows Mashiro whipping out a squeaky mallet with which to assault Nagi.

-- Amy Rose in Sonic X (and the Sonic the Hedgehog games where she's playable, for that matter) has the ability to pull her Piko Piko Hammer out of nowhere, even multiple hammers if one gets destroyed.
+- Amy Rose in Sonic X (and almost all of the Sonic the Hedgehog games where she's playable, for that matter) has the ability to pull her Piko Piko Hammer out of nowhere, even multiple hammers if one gets destroyed.

 - And her ship in the third season.